Drupal is a registered trademark of Dries Buytaert

 whisper-cli --help

-Optional advanced path: if you want direct FFmpeg whisper-filter usage, build FFmpeg with --enable-whisper and verify via ffmpeg -filters | grep whisper.
+Then configure the path/model at /admin/config/media/ffmpeg-media/whisper.
+Optional advanced path: build FFmpeg with --enable-whisper and verify via ffmpeg -filters | grep whisper.

 Submodules

-• ffmpeg_media_streaming: HLS/DASH outputs and streaming settings.
+• ffmpeg_media_streaming — HLS/DASH outputs and streaming settings.

-• ffmpeg_media_player: Vidstack-based playback formatters.
+• ffmpeg_media_player — Vidstack-based playback formatters.

-• ffmpeg_media_ui: dashboard, status, poster selection, queue tools.
+• ffmpeg_media_ui — dashboard, status, poster selection, queue tools.

-• ffmpeg_media_image: thumbnails, GIFs, segment previews.
+• ffmpeg_media_image — thumbnails, GIFs, segment previews.

-• ffmpeg_media_whisper: transcription/subtitles via whisper.cpp CLI.
+• ffmpeg_media_whisper — transcription/subtitles via the whisper.cpp CLI.

 Drush commands

-Core commands include conversion, queue management, monitoring, and maintenance.
+Conversion, queue management, monitoring, and maintenance:

-• ffmpeg:convert, ffmpeg:convert-all, ffmpeg:reconvert, ffmpeg:requeue-missing
+• Conversion: ffmpeg:convert, ffmpeg:convert-all, ffmpeg:reconvert, ffmpeg:requeue-missing

-• ffmpeg:status, ffmpeg:progress, ffmpeg:processes
+• Monitoring: ffmpeg:status, ffmpeg:info, ffmpeg:progress, ffmpeg:processes, ffmpeg:dead-letters

-• ffmpeg:kill-stuck, ffmpeg:cleanup, ffmpeg:integrity-check
+• Maintenance: ffmpeg:kill-stuck, ffmpeg:cleanup, ffmpeg:integrity-check, ffmpeg:generate-thumbnails

 Production guidance